 In addition to this I've had to deal with my unrighteous anger and negative attitude towards my husband (possibly comes under Warner's categories of "unforgiveness" and "rebellion") at times.
 This has probably also helped free our family in the spiritual.
 Let the Holy Spirit lead you on this.

-As I point out in Beyond Betrayal, forgiveness is not necessarily something for the very early days of this journey: grieving and taking stock of our losses needs to precede it.
-Surviving needs to precede it.
+As I point out in Beyond Betrayal, forgiveness is not necessarily something for the very early days of this journey, unless we're up to beginning it (of our own accord).
+Even then, grieving and taking stock of our losses needs to be part of our forgiveness journey.
+Most women are usually just surviving at first.
 The Holy Spirit will bring up the issue at the right time if we're staying in touch with Him.
 However, it is good to be mindful of the temptation toward bitterness as we go along, so that we can work to resist it.

 On a related topic, consider Warner's words about living with an "abusive authority:" If abuse is going on, leave the home or leave the abuser temporarily (or permanently).
 Living with abuse for a length of time makes bitterness a nearly unavoidable trap.
 Divine help may make it possible for some, but ongoing abuse is not God's plan for a life.

 As I mentioned last week, a lot of what we see in the world has explanations in the natural.
 Nevertheless, as Christians we should be aware that some of what we see and experience has roots in the spiritual realm.
 Thus it makes sense to try spiritual problem-solving—such as prayer (a key piece of our relationship with God anyway) and spiritual warfare—as well as natural solutions such as counselling, support groups, etc.